-Project Name ID FFY 2019 Total Funding FFY 2019 Work Progress and Products FFY 2020 PL Funding FFY 2020 §5303 Funding FFY 2020 Total Funding FFY 2020 Planned Work Progress and Products Public Participation Process 9620 \$181,720 Supported the MPO's commitment to include the people of the Boston region in transportation planning, including residents of communities that may have been underserved by the transportation system Communicated about the MPO's meetings and planning activities via the web, emails, newsletters, blog posts, and Twitter Engaged the public through MAPC subregional groups, visits to stakeholder organizations, and web-based surveys and other digital communications Conveyed public comments to MPO members Updated the Public Participation Plan Supported the MPO's federal recertification process \$110,180 \$47,220 \$157,400 Continuing support of the MPO's commitment to inclusion through timely communications and engagement opportunities Gathering input and feedback on the MPO's various certification documents and other processes Publish TransReport articles and other digital communications Provide translations of printed materials in non-English languages as specified in the MPO's LAP General Graphics 9220 \$85,250 Provided graphics support to the MPO and its member agencies.
-This includes: • Designing and producing maps, charts, illustrations, report covers, brochures, slides, and photographs • Applying other visualization techniques • Creating other products that improve communication \$61,210 \$26,230 \$87,440 Tasks and work products generally remain the same from year to year, although the level of effort varies based on the specific work products and reports that the MPO produces each year.
-Provision of Materials in Accessible Formats 3120 \$105,540 Supported the MPO and CTPS in: Producing accessible materials in PDF and HTML formats for posting on the Boston Region MPO website Assisting in producing materials, including meeting minutes, work scopes, memoranda, reports, and other public materials Reviewing accessibility requirements and current CTPS standards and processes Implementing standards within memorandum and report templates \$74,040 \$31,730 \$105,770 Tasks and work products generally remain the same from year to year, although the level of effort varies based on the specific work products and reports that the MPO produces each year that need to be converted into accessible formats.
-Professional Development 9120.09 \$21,770 Covered the labor expenses of staff attending conferences and seminars related to MPO work \$21,329 \$7,667 \$28,996 Cover the labor expenses of staff attending conferences and seminars related to MPO work.
+Project Name ID FFY 2019 Total Funding FFY 2019 Work Progress and Products FFY 2020 PL Funding FFY 2020 §5303 Funding FFY 2020 Total Funding Public Participation Process 9620 \$181,720 Supported the MPO's commitment to include the people of the Boston region in transportation planning, including residents of communities that may have been underserved by the transportation system Communicated about the MPO's meetings and planning activities via the web, emails, newsletters, blog posts, and Twitter Engaged the public through MAPC subregional groups, visits to stakeholder organizations, and web-based surveys and other digital communications Conveyed public comments to MPO members Updated the Public Participation Plan \$110,180 \$47,220 \$157,400 • ( i c • ( c • F c Supported the MPO's federal recertification process General Graphics 9220 \$85,250 Provided graphics support to the MPO and its member agencies.
+This includes: Designing and producing maps, charts, illustrations, report covers, brochures, slides, and photographs Applying other visualization techniques Creating other products that improve communication \$61,210 \$26,230 \$87,440 Tasks to yea work Provision of Materials in Accessible Formats 3120 \$105,540 Supported the MPO and CTPS in: Producing accessible materials in PDF and HTML formats for posting on the Boston Region MPO website Assisting in producing materials, including meeting minutes, work scopes, memoranda, reports, and other public materials Reviewing accessibility requirements and current CTPS standards and processes Implementing standards within memorandum and report templates \$74,040 \$31,730 \$105,770 Tasks to yea work that n Professional Development 9120.09 \$21,770 Covered the labor expenses of staff attending conferences and seminars related to MPO work \$21,329 \$7,667 \$28,996 Cove semin ks and work products generally remain the same from year year, although the level of effort varies based on the specific rk products and reports that the MPO produces each year.